aidan-mcbride/bread-app/README.md

 I think I will be able to constrain my `procedure` types using `Enum`, so that only certain types of procedures can be created, and then I can do something to restrict what fields are available for each type (e.g. a bake time doesn't make sense as a field unless the procedure type is bake)

 I think i can define `ingredients` simply as a nested pydantic model.
 I'm not sure how this will translate into the database, but I'll cross that bridge when I come to it.

+*(several hours later...)*

+After thinking about it some more, I don't think that there will be a problem with `ingredients`.
+My initial concern was: if an ingredient is updated, how will those updates be propogated to all recipes using that ingredient so that data integrity is maintained?
+Here's what I realized:

+1. While I want to be able to query recipes by the ingredients within them, the *quantity* of an ingredient within a recipe is specific to that recipe.
+What I really wanted to avoid was, for example, having a recipe that had `yeast` as an ingredient, and another recipe that had `active dry yeast` as an ingredient, and not being able to retrieve both of those recipes when querying for recipes containing yeast; The solution to this is to retrieve a list of all unique ingredients used in all recipes, and then use this list when adding ingredients to new recipes.
+2. Suppose that, at some point, I change the brand of flour that I am using, and want to update my `flour` document with the new brand.
+While all future recipes would use the new brand, *old recipes would still have used the old brand*.
+Therefor, I would not want to update any recipes' ingredients if an ingredient was changed.

+It occurs to me now that these problems were never really problems, but were actually features of a document data-store over a relational database.
+I think I just need more time to get into the mindset of working with document data-stores.